 We're confident that you'll love our comfortable garments, but if you don't, we'll happily offer an exchange or a refund within 14 days.
 Find out more

-Our fabrics are locally sourced, woven and dyed in Thailand.
+Our fabrics are locally sourced, woven, and dyed in Thailand.
 We are very selective with the fabrics we work with, consciously choosing sustainable alternatives that are uncompromising of quality at the same time.
 Our cotton is certified with the Global Organic Textile Standard (GOTS).
-It sets the highest ecological, sustainable and social requirements for pesticide and insecticide free natural fibres.
-Our modal and rayon is made out of a environmentally friendly natural wood pulp, which also has great benefits such as fit, feel, breathability and longevity.
-But what we're excited about most, our garments are dyed using 100% AZO free dyes - certain specified chemicals that could be harmful to the environment and your skin are eliminated from the paint pot, giving our garments that extra stamp of excellence.
-But, we know that we're not perfect.
-As a project, we're always experimenting and looking for ways to improve... so if you know of any alternatives drop us a line.
+It sets the highest ecological, sustainable, and social requirements for pesticide and insecticide free natural fibres.
+Our modal is made out of renewable raw material wood.
+The wood pulp comes from natural forests and sustainably certified forests.
+In addition, our garments are dyed using 100% AZO free dyes - certain specified chemicals that could be harmful to the environment and your skin are eliminated from the paint pot, giving our garments that extra stamp of excellence.
+But, we know that transparency is key and we are not perfect.
+As a project, we're always reflecting and looking for ways to improve... if you know of any alternatives and suggestions drop us a line.

 We're so happy that you're here.
 We look forward to sending out your lovingly handmade garments.